gohugoio/hugoDocs/content/en/content-management/urls.md

 ## Front matter

+Override the default URL for a page using these front matter fields.

 ### Slug

 Set the `slug` in front matter to override the last segment of the path.
 This front matter field is not applicable to `home`, `section`, `taxonomy`, or `term` pages.